wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

         [realm_manager]
         data_source = "WSO2USER_DB"
         ```
-    2. Executing database scripts.

-        Navigate to `<IS-HOME>/dbscripts`.
-Execute the scripts of
-        [User Management Related Tables](../../administer/user-management-related-tables) in the following file,
-        against the database created.
+    2. Navigate to `<IS-HOME>/dbscripts`.
+Execute the scripts of [User Management Related Tables](../../administer/user-management-related-tables) in the following file, against the database created.

           - `<IS-HOME>/dbscripts/db2.sql`

-    3. Download the DB2 JDBC driver for the version you are using and
-                   copy it to the `<IS_HOME>/repository/components/lib` folder
+    3. Download the DB2 JDBC driver for the version you are using and copy it to the `<IS_HOME>/repository/components/lib` folder

 ??? example "MSSQL"

-    1. deployment.toml Configurations.
+    1. Add the following configurations to the `deployment.toml` file.
         ```
         [database.user]
         url = "jdbc:sqlserver://localhost:1433;databaseName=userdb;SendStringParametersAsUnicode=false"